Legatus12/next.js-firebase-app/README.md

 ## About the project
-Use this template in order to create basic app with next.js.
-Log-in and sign-up are provided to manage users using Firebase Authentication using mail/password or Google as providers.
+Use this template in order to create a basic app with next.js.
+Log-in and sign-up are provided to manage users with Firebase Authentication using mail/password or Google as providers.

 ## Setting up the project
 Install the following dependencies: